artbrock/ALC_Starter_Kit/organization_&_administration/financial_planning.md

 *   **Monthly tuition payments of 10% of the annual tuition amount for 8 months beginning before the first day of year.**
     *   After collecting a 20% deposit in the spring you would begin collecting 10% payments beginning August 1st.
 The final payment of the year would be due the following March 1st.

 This tuition schedule helps startups get some working capital at the beginning when it is really needed, and supports more established ALCs continue to plan and budget with some degree of consistency.
+{% aside "callout", "warning" %}
 If you have the intention for your ALC to financially support you and/or other facilitators we recommend avoiding a 12-month tuition payment plan, as this makes it extremely challenging to budget and set reliable salaries for staff.
+{% endaside %}
 In addition to the 20% deposit schedule, we recommend offering families the option to pay their annual tuition in one lump sum or two (bi-annual) installments.
 You may be able to incentivise this by offering a small (5-10%) discount to anyone willing/able to pay the annual tuition in one payment.
 Be _very clear_ (in conversation and writing) that any and all tuition payments are non-refundable. _Remember_: the more of your annual tuition agreements you can collect upfront the more reliably you can budget and make financial plans for the year.

 ### Budgeting {#budgeting}